 The Audit Committee of our Company's Board of Directors, composed solely of Directors who are independent in accordance with the requirements of the New York Stock Exchange listing standards, the Exchange Act, and the Company's Corporate Governance Guidelines, meets with the independent auditors, management and internal auditors periodically to discuss internal controls and auditing and financial reporting matters.
 The Audit Committee reviews with the independent auditors the scope and results of the audit effort.
-The Audit Committee also meets periodically with the independent auditors and the chief internal auditor have free access to the Audit Committee.
-Our Audit Committee's Report can be found in the Company's 2014 Proxy Statement.
+The Audit Committee also meets periodically with the independent auditors and the chief internal auditor without management to ensure that the independent auditors and the chief internal auditor have free access to the Audit Committee.
+Our Audit Committee's Report can be found in the Company's 2015 Proxy Statement.

-Muhtar Kent Chairman of the Board of Directors, Chief Executive Officer and President February 27, 2014
+Muhtar Kent Chairman of the Board of Directors, Chief Executive Officer and President February 25, 2015